MuhammedAreebGarana/AI4MED/README.md

 This repository contains the replication study of Unstructured clinical notes within 24 hours to predict 30-day mortality in adult ICU patients.
 The study employs the MIMIC-III dataset and leverages the XGBoost algorithm for predictive modeling.
 The project replicates the approach taken by Mahbub et al., focusing on predicting 30-day mortality using clinical notes documented during the first 24 hours of ICU admission.
-Overview
-This project demonstrates how unstructured clinical notes can be processed and utilized to predict ICU patient outcomes.
-Using the MIMIC-III dataset, the model predicts 30-day mortality with an AUROC score of 0.85, highlighting the potential of electronic health records (EHRs) in supporting clinical decision-making.

 Key Features: